-There are also newsletters you can sign up to, like The Publishing Post or @publishing_post on Twitter, and the more general societies like the Society of Young Publishers (@SYP_UK, they also have regional/wider societies like @SYP_Scotland and @SYPNorth etc) or the Publisher’s Publicity Circle or Book Marketing Society.
+There are also newsletters you can sign up for, like The Publishing Post or @publishing_post on Twitter, and the more general societies like the Society of Young Publishers (@SYP_UK, they also have regional/wider societies like @SYP_Scotland and @SYPNorth etc) or the Publisher’s Publicity Circle or Book Marketing Society.

 Whilst these societies usually include paid-for membership you can still network and communicate with them for free via social media.
 Plus, they will still share resources and advice online for free.

-When you’ve joined these communities it’s really easy to start networking by replying to their posts, retweeting or sharing their call-outs and generally getting involved.
+When you’ve joined these communities it’s really easy to start networking by replying to their posts, retweeting or sharing their call-outs, and generally getting involved.
 They are aimed at publishing professionals so I guarantee there is content on their platforms for you to get involved with.

 Get in touch

-I guarantee you that no one in publishing will begrudge you getting in touch with them: by jumping into their DMs or emailing them directly.
+I guarantee you that no one in publishing will begrudge you for getting in touch with them: by jumping into their DMs or emailing them directly.
 We all started somewhere.

 The worst someone can say to you is this: ‘I’m afraid I’m too busy to chat’, or they will simply not reply.
-I’m not going to lie, sometimes this does happens – particularly over busy times in publishing like London Book Fair week OR when lockdown suddenly strikes.
+I’m not going to lie, sometimes this does happen – particularly over busy times in publishing like London Book Fair week OR when lockdown suddenly strikes.